Java programmer expert

 However, if instead of creating an instance in the second string, we copy the reference to the first string when comparing references, the result is true.

-The equality of a variable is defined by the value it references.
-If two variables refer to the same value, they are the same.
-This is checked in Java using the equals() method.
+The equality of a variable is defined by the value it refers to.
+If two variables refer to the same value, they are equal.
+In Java, this is checked using the equals() method.
 It is part of the Object class, which is the parent class of all Java classes.
-This means that we can use equals in Java to compare the data content of any two objects.
+This means that we can use equals in Java to compare the data contents of any two objects.

 Example: